jw2249a/2017-bayes-audit/2017-code/README.md

 [Back to TOC](#table-of-contents)

-### Reported Vote file (CVRs)
+### Reported CVRs file

-A **reported vote file** is a CSV format file containing a number of rows, where (for a CVR collection) each row represents a voter's choices for a particular contest.
+A **reported cvrs file** is a CSV format file containing a number of rows, where (for a CVR collection) each row represents a voter's choices for a particular contest.
 These are the **cast vote records** (CVRs) of the election.

 The format is capable of representing votes in more complex voting schemes, like approval or instant runoff (IRV).

-Here are the fields of a row of a reported vote file:
+Here are the fields of a row of a reported cvrs file:

 1. **Paper Ballot Collection Identifier** (pbcid) Typically, all rows in a vote file will have the same pbcid.